Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 Dart Editor to create the pubspec.yaml file, you might get an error message when you first create the empty pubspec.yaml file.
-This is because the package manager runs automatically and is trying to resolve the package specification file, which at first has nothing in it.
+This is because Dart Editor runs pub automatically and is trying to resolve the package specification file, which at first has nothing in it.
 Ignore the message,